Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 560 Ti should perform a lot faster than the Radeon HD 7770 in general. (explain)
+Memory BandwidthThe GeForce GTX 560 Ti should theoretically be a lot faster than the Radeon HD 7770 overall. (explain)

-Texel RateThe GeForce GTX 560 Ti will be a lot (more or less 32%) better at AF than the Radeon HD 7770. (explain)
+Texel RateThe GeForce GTX 560 Ti is quite a bit (approximately 32%) more effective at anisotropic filtering than the Radeon HD 7770. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison